nothingmakes-sense/MazeGen-Solver/README.md

 ## Contributions
 Contributions are welcome!
 Feel free to fork this repository, make changes, and submit a pull request.

-## License
-This project is currently unlicensed.
-Please contact the repository owner for usage inquiries.

 ## Contact
 For any questions or issues, please open an issue on [GitHub](https://github.com/nothingmakes-sense/MazeGen-Solver/issues).